martahedl/SC-construction-using-MSMT-CSD/README.md

 3. ACPCDetect:
     Download ACPCDetect tool version 2.1 manually from NITRC: https://www.nitrc.org/forum/forum.php?forum_id=8519
-    For building the Docker image manually from the corresponding `Dockerfile`, the downlaoded .zip file must be placed in the same directory as the `Dockerfile`.
+    For building the Docker image manually from the corresponding `Dockerfile` (see below), the downlaoded .zip file must be placed in the same directory as the `Dockerfile`.
     If obtaining the Docker image from some other source (eg. DockerHub), it is nevertheless requested to contribute to having the download statistics of that software more faithfull track its usage.

+### Obtaining the image

+The Docker image to execute the container can be obtained in one of two ways:

+1. Build the image locally from the `Dockerfile` recipe.

+    Execute the following command from the root directory of the cloned repository (having previously downloaded the ACPCDetect dependency; see above):
+    ```bash
+    docker build . -t martahedl/sc-construction-using-msmt-csd
+    ```

+2. Pull the image from DockerHub:

+    ```bash
+    docker pull martehedl/sc-construction-using-msmt-csd
+    ```

+    **NOTE**: Not yet available at time of writing.

 ### Preparing data for the protocol